• Home

 Greece is a love affair for The Greek Specialist.
 Our first visit to the country came in 1997 and since then

-we have visited over 50 islands, each with their own unique style and flavour but everywhere you go you
+we have visited over 50 islands, each which has its own unique style and flavour but, everywhere you go you

 experience the 'Filoxenia', locals becoming friends to the stranger.